ccamp032/Music-Mood-Analysis/README.md

 ## Phase 2 EDA
 To find the EDA done by Dark Kit Kat, look in the directory named `Phase_2_data_analysis/`.
 There are `lyricsDataset.scv` and Jupyter notebook called `LyricDataset_Fin.ipynb` where all the analysis was done by all three members.

+## Phase 3 - Data Analysis

+Machine Learning Algorithms Used: <br>
+Linear Regression <br>
+K Nearest Neighbor <br>
+Random Forest <br>
+Decision Tree <br>
+Gradient Boosting <br>
+AdaBoost <br>

+### Track Popularity Prediction
+We used regression algorithm such as linear regression AdaBoost Regressor and Decision Tree Regressor on track popularity.
+Track popularity prediction is approximating 16 - 17 % accuracy.
+It wasn't good enough so we decided to use categorical value.
+As a result, we broke popularity into 2 categories : One category is less

+### Genre Prediction

 ### Contributions
 **Chris Daniels:** Cleaned some data, analyzed various combinations of release dates and genres. <br>
 **Christian Campos:** Cleaned data.
 Visualized correlations between various features using heatmaps and histograms. <br>